-If you’re a true coffee lover, our splendid selection of single origin beans and blends at Stokes High Bridge Café will have you spoilt for choice.
-Get comfy with a smooth and creamy cappuccino, wake up with one of our fabulous filter coffees, or tickle your taste buds with something a little more unusual from the Brew Bar at Stokes.
+Sample a mouth-watering breakfast, lunch or light bite all served by our friendly staff in their authentic work wear and period dress.
+If you’re a true coffee lover you'll be spoiled for choice with our extensive and special selection of freshly roasted, single origin beans and blends.
+Get comfy with a smooth and creamy cappuccino, wake up with one of our fabulous filter coffees, or tickle your taste buds with something a little more unusual.

 Why not make it more than a day in Lincoln and find a cosy place to stay?
 Here are a few possibilities close by.